akshaychavan10/akshaychavan10.github.io/docs/CTF/Anonymous.md

 ```

-Downloaded those files and check for stego but it's just a rabbit hole.
+After downloading and analyzing the files for hidden data (steganography), no useful information was found.
+This turned out to be a rabbit hole.

-### ftp
+### FTP Enumeration

-Nmap show's that we can log in as anonymous on the FTP and the FTP server is also writable.
-Let's log in and check the server.

-there is `scripts` folder in the server with some files.
+The FTP server allows anonymous login and is writable.
+Listing its contents revealed a `scripts` folder containing several files:

 ```
 ftp> ls -la